mespr/xipper/README.md

 It is not used by Xipper itself or required in any way.

 ## Xipper Monitor
-The monitor provides an html widget for prompting for and applying the decryption phrase.
+The monitor provides a widget for prompting for and applying the decryption phrase.
 It is designed to be attached to an editable DIV on the host page.

 ```javascript